-Asmodee's rejection of SPIEL'21 comes as no surprise, but it is now official.
-So far, there have been signs that the Essen publishing house is unlikely to want to take part in the international match days, because it was generally said that Asmodee would not take part in any events this year.
-This has now been confirmed by the report from PR man Robin de Cleur.
-"Events are very important to Asmodee and an affair of the heart," it said.
-"We can't wait to be able to take part in small and large events again, where we can share the joy of playing together and show our board games to the world."
+Asmodee's cancellation of SPIEL'21 comes as no surprise, but it's now official.
+So far, there have been indications that the Essen-based publishing house probably does not want to take part in the International Match Days, because it was said in general that Asmodee would not take part in any events this year.
+This is now confirmed by the report from PR man Robin de Cleur.
+"Events are very important for Asmodee and an affair of the heart," it said.
+"We can't wait to be able to participate in small and large events again, where we share the joy of playing together and show our board games to the world."

-However, this does not yet apply to SPIEL'21, because: in the “health situation that is still unclear in 2021, despite the increasing vaccination rate, we take the health and safety of our employees, partners and players to heart,” explains Asmodee the decision not to appear at the SPIEL in Essen.
+However, this does not yet apply to SPIEL'21, because: "in the health situation, which is still unclear in 2021, despite increasing vaccination rates, we take the health and safety of our employees, partners and players to heart," explains Asmodee the decision not to appear at the SPIEL in Essen.
 The decision made applies to the Asmodee Group, the studios and also Asmodee Germany.
-Events in presence there will only be again "as soon as the situation allows it" again, explains de Cleur in the message.
+Events in person will only be held again "as soon as the situation allows it", explains de Cleur in the report.